 The Current Experience Offered No Help

-No onboarding—users dropped straight into feed
+No onboarding, users dropped straight into feed

-Immediate notification requests (felt invasive)
+Immediate push notification request (felt invasive)

 No communication about content model